 Furthermore, by saving money on broker commissions through Hauseit, you’ll be able to undercut competing NYC properties for sale and attract a greater share of buyer traffic.
 So not only will you save money on Realtor commissions, you’ll also be able to sell faster and receive more buyer attention through Hauseit!

-The whole business model of these “we buy houses all cash now” scams is to purchase properties off market from desperate sellers at below market value.
-If you properly marketed your home to all possible buyers through the REBNY RLS or Manhattan MLS and associated consumer search websites, these scam artists wouldn’t stick around.
+The whole business model of these “we buy houses all cash now” scams is to purchase properties off market from desperate or uninformed sellers at below market value.
+If you properly marketed your home to all possible buyers through the REBNY RLS, OneKey MLS and associated consumer search websites, these scam artists wouldn’t stick around.
 Why?
 Because they don’t want to pay fair market value for your house.

 How to Sell Your House Without a Realtor